jinvanstee/linuxone-geth/README.md

 ```
 ## Creating and starting a private network
 ### Setup
-Create directories for your private network.
+<b>Create directories for your private network.</b>
 ```
 $ cd ~
 $ mkdir private_network
 $ mkdir private_network/chaindata
 ```
 All the assets related to your private network will be kept inside the `private_network` directory.
-For a description of all the directories and what they mean go here.
+Go Ethereum saves its internal states for the network in the chaindata directory.
+In this release of `geth` the keystore that contains keys associated with your private network accounts will also be in the chaindata directory.
-### Create your `genesis.json` file for your private network.
+### Create your Genesis block configuration for your private network.
-This file describes the rules associated with your private network.
-For a desription of all the settings you can customize in a `genesis.json` file please see here.
+Every blockchain starts with the genesis block.
+You can configure your private network genesis block using the file `genesis.json`.
+This file describes initial parameters associated with your private network.
+For a desription of the various parameters you can customize in a `genesis.json` file please see the [Go Ethereum GitHub repo](https://github.com/ethereum/go-ethereum) and the [Go Ethereum documentation for private networks](https://geth.ethereum.org/docs/interface/private-network).
+Below, I'm using a very basic, generic `genesis.json` file that should meet basic dev/test needs.
+Feel free to customize to suit your needs.
 ```
 $ cd private_network
 ```